Tours, Attractions, and Things To Do in Istanbul

 Turkish Cuisine

-Turkish breakfast is more than a culinary delight.
-It’s a cultural and social event.
-Whether menemen (scrambled eggs with tomatoes, peppers, and spices), sucuklu yumurta (omelet with sausages), or a set of yoghurt, cheese, olive, jams, honey, cucumbers, and tahini, traditional breakfast in Istanbul is not to be missed.
-Many esnaf lokantası (Turkish old-school home kitchens) in Beşiktaş have Turkish breakfast on their menus.
+Your first morning in Turkey should start with the Turkish breakfast.
+It is a cultural and social event that adds a favourable dimension to Istanbul travel.
+Whether menemen (scrambled eggs with tomatoes, peppers, and spices), sucuklu yumurta (omelette with sausages), or a set of yoghurt, cheese, olive, jams, honey, cucumbers, and tahini, the traditional breakfast in Istanbul is not to be missed.
+Many great restaurants in Istanbul, especially esnaf lokantası (Turkish old-school home kitchens) in Beşiktaş, have Turkish breakfast on their menus.

 Istanbul offers delicious seafood dishes due to its location between the Bosphorus and the Sea of Marmara.
 Fish restaurants serve grilled sea bass, calamari, lobster thermidor, octopus salad, stuffed mussels, and crispy fried anchovies, including a slew of mezes (cold appetisers) doused in olive oil and lemon.

-Kebab restaurants are found across live districts in Istanbul.
+Kebab restaurants are found across Istanbul's lively districts.
 Adana kebab, ground meat wrapped on a skewer and cooked over fire.
 Patlıcanlı kebab, some roasted meatballs with aubergines, and tomatoes. Şiş kebab, skewered and grilled meat slices.
 These dishes are often served with salads, crispy potatoes, and refreshing ayran.

 Vegetarian Restaurants

-While meat reigns supreme as a nation’s main ingredient in most dishes, it’s still possible to find restaurants serving vegetarian and vegan food.
+While meat reigns supreme as a nation’s main ingredient in most dishes, it is still possible to find restaurants serving vegetarian and vegan food.
 These include Kumin Vegan Lezzetler, Vegan Dukkan, and Mahatma Cafe, to name a few.

 Coffee Houses, Bakeries, and Patisseries

 Lokum, baklava, and pide (sort of Turkish pizza) are sweet and savoury pastries baked with love at Istanbul bakeries.
-Some confectionary stores selling Turkish delights date from the Ottoman period.
+Some confectionery stores selling Turkish delights date from the Ottoman period.

-Like any place, Istanbul chefs in contemporary restaurants love experimenting with their traditional flavours to give a fine dining feel to their food culture.
+As in any place, Istanbul chefs in contemporary restaurants love experimenting with traditional flavours to give their food a fine-dining feel.

-Traditional Istanbul beverages include Turkish tea, Turkish coffee, and rakı; an alcoholic drink made of distilled grape pomace and aniseed and served at Istanbul taverns - meyhanes.
+Traditional Istanbul beverages include Turkish tea, Turkish coffee, and rakı, an alcoholic drink made from distilled grape pomace and aniseed, often served at Istanbul taverns (meyhanes).

 City Transport in Istanbul